Home ImprovementRemodeling & Renovation

 Repairing Hairline Cracks

-Sanding: Once the compound is dry, gently sand the patched area with fine-grit sandpaper to achieve a seamless finish.
+Sanding: After the compound has dried, lightly sand the patched area with fine-grit sandpaper for a smooth finish.

 How to Repair Cracks in a Plaster Ceiling_2